 A very successful heritage tour!

 Later in that same England heritage tour, the man who is now my husband, who was then living in England, served as my 'chauffeur', and he and I visited friends in Norfolk County for a few days, and did a "whirlwind tour" of a number of ancestral villages in Norfolk County, on my father's side of the family.
 We took a lot of photographs, and spent many hours walking through graveyards looking for tombstones bearing family names.
 Such a romantic way to get to know one another! ;)

 In the village where my great-grandfather and three generations before him had lived, we found only one gravestone of a relative, although it is the only cemetery for that town, and others are sure to have been interred there.

-In a more recent sequel, my mother-in-law, who lives in England and grew up in Norfolk, indicated that she was traveling to Norfolk.
+In a more recent sequel, my mother-in-law, who lives in England and grew up in Norfolk, indicated that she was going to be visiting up there.